This post may contain affiliate links. See our affiliate disclosure for more.

 How to create your own client intake form

 Most client questionnaires come in the form of a worksheet or survey with a place to add additional details if needed.
-There are a few formats to choose from when you’re creating your own: an editable Google Doc, a Google Form, a Word document, or you could just send the questions via email.
+There are a few formats to choose from when you’re creating your own: I recommend using some kind of client onboarding software but you can also use an editable Google Doc, a Google Form, a Word document, or you could just send the questions via email.

 I would recommend storing the answers in a secure place that’s easily accessible for your entire team.
 Once you’ve decided on a format (and storage place!), it’s time to add the questions.